Ditto (song): Critical reception

 Kim appreciated NewJeans' minimalist production choices that set them apart from their contemporaries in the K-pop scene.
 Ko Kyung-seok of the Hankook Ilbo praised 250's production and noted that the composition, though straightforward, "hides experimentation and complexity".
 Bang Ho-jung of Kookje Shinmoon was moved by the song and thought that the "simple sound" allows the listener to focus on the vocals, melody, and lyrics.
 Critic Kim Yun-ha deemed the composition "ordinary", but found the song emotionally touching, writing that "Ditto" encapsulates a winter made of "small fragments of memories that were hidden between the bone-chilling sub-zero cold, the huge tree, the noisy street scene and the laughter of friends".

 Beats Per Minute's JT Early wrote that the song "best captures the 'winter' side of the group, refreshing and slightly darker in the soundscape".
 Sara Delgrado of Teen Vogue deemed "Ditto" one of their best releases yet, while Rolling Stone India's Divyansha Dongre said that the track was a "phenomenal" ending to their 2022 "musical chapter".
 Crystal Bell placed "Ditto" at number 25 in Mashable's list of the 25 best K-pop songs of 2022.
+Rolling Stone ranked it number 19 in their 2023 list of the 100 Greatest Songs in the History of Korean Pop Music.
+Webzine Music Y ranked "Ditto" first place in their ranking of the 10 best songs of 2023.
+Kim Do-heon, member of the selection committee at the Korean Music Awards, described "Ditto" as "fresh and warm at the same time, new and nostalgic at the same time, a song that symbolizes the winter of 2022".
+Paste placed the song at 23 on their list of the 100 best songs of the 2020s so far.

+Accolades

+"Ditto" won eight first-place music program awards in South Korea, including a triple crown (three awards) on Inkigayo.
+It also won a Melon Weekly Popularity Award on January 23, 2023.